petter-holmberg/elements/README.md

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `equal`.

+## Quantifiers

+`all_of` takes a loadable range and a unary predicate.
+It checks if all values in the range satisfy the predicate.
+`any_not_of` takes a loadable range and a unary predicate.
+It checks if any value in the range does not satisfy the predicate.
+`none_of` takes a loadable range and a unary predicate.
+It checks if none of the values in the range satisfies the predicate.
+`any_of` takes a loadable range and a unary predicate.
+It checks if any value in the range satisfies the predicate.

 # Data structures

 ## Algebra